 - Corporate Board Academy

 A partnership with the Tennessee Chapter of Women Corporate Directors (WCD), the only global membership organization for women corporate directors.
-Instructors from WCD meet with the executive participants to teach them how to write a board bio, what goes on in the board room and how to interview for a board position.
+Instructors from WCD meet with the executive participants to provide education in writing a board bio, illumination in what goes on in the board room, and coaching in interviewing for a board position.

 Executive Leadership Academy